VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 ## Migrating data from Prometheus

 `vmctl` supports the `prometheus` mode for migrating data from Prometheus to VictoriaMetrics time-series database.
 Migration is based on reading Prometheus snapshot, which is basically a hard-link to Prometheus data files.

 See `./vmctl prometheus --help` for details and full list of flags.
+Also see Prometheus related articles [here](#articles).

-To use migration tool please specify the path to Prometheus snapshot `--prom-snapshot` and VictoriaMetrics address `--vm-addr`.
+To use migration tool please specify the file path to Prometheus snapshot `--prom-snapshot` (see how to make a snapshot [here](https://www.robustperception.io/taking-snapshots-of-prometheus-data)) and VictoriaMetrics address `--vm-addr`.
-More about Prometheus snapshots may be found [here](https://www.robustperception.io/taking-snapshots-of-prometheus-data).
+Please note, that `vmctl` *do not make a snapshot from Prometheus*, it uses an already prepared snapshot.
+More about Prometheus snapshots may be found [here](https://www.robustperception.io/taking-snapshots-of-prometheus-data) and [here](https://medium.com/@romanhavronenko/victoriametrics-how-to-migrate-data-from-prometheus-d44a6728f043).
 Flag `--vm-addr` for single-node VM is usually equal to `--httpListenAddr`, and for cluster version is equal to `--httpListenAddr` flag of VMInsert component.
 Please note, that vmctl performs initial readiness check for the given address by checking `/health` endpoint.
 For cluster version it is additionally required to specify the `--vm-account-id` flag.